stefania11/portfolio/_projects/4_project.markdown

 Example of Cuddles Toy using a Smartphone inside a Sloth sleve.

-The course will introduced students to different aspects of machine learning through play while engaging the local community of toy designers, artists, AI pioneers.
+The course introduced students to different aspects of machine learning through play while engaging the local community of toy designers, artists, AI pioneers.
 Students got to design their own AI toys or construction kits which they tested in local communities (schools, libraries, museum, community centers).
 Final projects were displayed in a play exhibition where all communities involved throughout the course were invited to participate.

 As a result of this course I supported my students to publish 3 papers describing their toys and design contributions:
 * [Humming Box Paper](/assets/pdf/CHI_PLAY_Humming_Box_2019.pdf)